I started The Creative Penn podcast back in early 2009, before the boom times of audio driven by smartphones and voice assistants.

 Your voice imparts your personality and listeners can get to know you in a more personal way.
 People need to know, like and trust you in order to buy your books, and listening to your voice every week develops a relationship that is hard to make through text on a page/screen.

-It can be a way to stand out as few authors produce a regular podcast, and you can build relationships with influencers in your genre/niche through interviews which promote them through audio.
+It can be a way to stand out as few authors produce a regular podcast, and you can build relationships with influencers in your genre/niche through interviews that promote them through audio.

-The Creative Penn podcast now has 260+ episodes.
-That’s over 150 hours of free audio on writing, publishing, book marketing and creative entrepreneurship based on interviews with experts.
+The Creative Penn podcast now has over 500 episodes.
+That’s many over three weeks of free audio on writing, publishing, book marketing and making money with your writing based on interviews with experts.
 I can truly say that podcasting has been one of the most rewarding things I’ve ever done.

 It's connected me with people from all over the world, both in the audience and as interviewees.
 It's given me a platform to share the indie movement, help others and also sell my books, products and speaking.
 It also gives me a (small but growing) direct income stream through sponsorship and Patreon.